Carved signet rings were widely employed to authenticate legal documents.

 Site Map - the contents of the site as a table of contents.

 Gallery of illustrations used on the site.
 Many of the illustrations can be made larger than they are in the text by clicking on the appropriate image in the gallery.
+NEW!

 List of maps used on the site.
 Maps can be enlarged when you see the magnifying glass (in some browsers).